-- A. Three basic functions are provided by the investment banker: - 1.
-He or she assumes the risk of selling a new security issue at a satisfactory (profitable) price.
+- A. The investment banker provides three basic functions. - 1.
+The investment banker assumes the risk of selling a new security issue at a satisfactory (profitable) price.
 This is called underwriting.
 Typically, the investment banking house, along with the underwriting syndicate, actually buys the new issue from the corporation that is raising funds.
-The syndicate (group of investment banking firms) then sells the issue to the investing public (hopefully) at a higher price than it paid. - 2.
-He or she provides for the distribution of the securities to the investing public. - 3.
-He or she advises firms on the details of selling securities.
+The syndicate (group of investment banking firms) then sells the issue to the investing public at a higher price than it paid (one hopes). - 2.
+The investment banker provides for the distribution of the securities to the investing public. - 3.
+The investment banker advises firms on the details of selling securities.